 Each PEB student must have completed all his/her PEB courses before the end of the second year of study.

-This course is being revamped for the Fall of 2017.
-It will be a regular, semester-long course for credit.
-It will expose incoming PEB graduate students to range of qualitative methods and approaches used to study biological problems, develop communication skills across the disciplines, and ensure that incoming students feel part of the PEB community right from the beginning.
+A semester-long course for credit.
+It exposes incoming PEB graduate students to range of qualitative methods and approaches used to study biological problems, develop communication skills across the disciplines, and ensure that incoming students feel part of the PEB community right from the beginning.
 A group of faculty affiliated with the PEB program co-teach the course, which starts with a Matlab module.

 Examples of in-class IW modules:

 - “Cell Crawling” (Mike Murrell – BME)